Principal Instigator, Make It Main Street

 About the Paintings:

-The paints and substrate preparation are of the ninest quality to ensure richness or colors and longevity.
+The paints and substrate preparation are of the finest quality to ensure richness of colors and longevity.

-Limited Edition prints are Museum Grade Giclees, which will last two hundred to four hundred years if carea lor droperly.
+Limited Edition prints are Museum Grade Giclees, which will last two hundred to four hundred years if cared for properly.

-Eleven years ago we moved to Half Moon Bay.
+Twelve years ago we moved to Half Moon Bay.
 I love this beautiful place where green fields end at the bluffs above the Pacific Ocean.
 We made our home in an old train station.
 One day Coastside Land Trust brought a herd of goats and sheep to graze the coastal meadows.
-I owe those animals a debt of gratitude; their connection to the land, sea, and air shifted something in me.
+I owe those animals a debt of gratitude; their connection to the land, sea and air shifted something in me.
 After years of putting my creativity last, I moved it to the front of my to-do list.
-I draw, paint and weave – finding inspiration from and incorporating elements of the natural world into the things I make.
-Often working in collaboration with my husband Steve we find delight in the creatures and elements in our garden and beyond.
+I draw, paint and weave.
+I find inspiration and incorporate elements of the natural world into the things I make.
+I often work in collaboration with my husband Steve, and we find delight in the creatures and elements in our garden and beyond.

 I started learning painting since middle school, The first painting I had ever painted was at the age of 16.